What a CERTIFIED FINANCIAL PLANNER™ Actually Does for You (And Why It Matters More Than You Think)

 %20(7).png)

-This article is not going to tell you that CFP® professionals are great because they are smart and care about their clients.
+This article is not going to tell you that CFP® professionals are great because they are smart & care about their clients.
 You can find that anywhere.
-Instead, we are going to walk you through the concrete ways a good financial planner changes financial outcomes for people in high-earning, high-complexity situations, and help you understand what to look for when evaluating whether a particular planner is actually the right fit for you.
+Instead, we are going to walk you through the concrete ways a good financial planner changes financial outcomes for people in high-earning, high-complexity situations & help you understand what to look for when evaluating whether a particular planner is actually the right fit for you.

 What the CFP® Designation Actually Means

-The CERTIFIED FINANCIAL PLANNER™ credential is issued by the CFP Board and represents one of the most rigorous designations in personal finance.
-Earning it requires completing a comprehensive education program covering financial planning, tax planning, investment management, retirement planning, estate planning, and insurance.
+The CERTIFIED FINANCIAL PLANNER™ credential is issued by the CFP Board & represents one of the most rigorous designations in personal finance.
+Earning it requires completing a comprehensive education program covering financial planning, tax planning, investment management, retirement planning, estate planning & insurance.
 Candidates must then pass a six-hour board exam with a pass rate that consistently runs below 70%.
-Beyond that, CFP® professionals must have at least three years of qualifying work experience and complete ongoing continuing education requirements every two years to maintain the designation.
+Beyond that, CFP® professionals must have at least three years of qualifying work experience & complete ongoing continuing education requirements every two years to maintain the designation.

-An important distinction worth knowing: Fee-only and fee-based are not the same thing.
+Fee-only and fee-based are not the same thing.
 A fee-only CFP® professional is compensated exclusively by the clients they serve, with no commissions or product-based incentives.
-A fee-based advisor may collect both fees and commissions, which can create conflicts of interest.
-When evaluating a planner, ask directly how they are compensated and whether they are a fiduciary at all times.
+A fee-based advisor may collect both fees & commissions, which can create conflicts of interest.
+When evaluating a planner, ask directly how they are compensated & whether they are a fiduciary at all times.

-The Difference Between Investment Management and Financial Planning
+The Difference Between Investment Management & Financial Planning

 One of the most common misconceptions about working with a financial planner is that the primary value they provide is selecting investments.
 In reality, investment management is often one of the least differentiated parts of what a good financial planner does.
 For most people, a diversified, low-cost, appropriately allocated portfolio is not the hard part of building wealth.
 The hard part is everything surrounding it.